-Employer demand for Data Scientist professionals is being driven by the need to analyze business intelligence data to inform organizational decision-making.
+Employer demand for data science professionals is being driven by the need to analyze business intelligence data to inform organizational decision-making.
 This trend will accelerate as richer data sets become available and data analytics becomes a ubiquitous skill set across many business professions.
-Data Scientists utilize their analytical and programming skills to collect, interpret and analyze very large data sets in order to develop solutions to difficult business challenges.
-Data Scientists ultimately create algorithms and modelling processes that help businesses extract wanted data, then produce solutions to those challenges in order to optimize business functions and operations.
+Data scientists utilize their analytical and programming skills to collect, interpret and analyze very large data sets in order to develop solutions to difficult business challenges.
+Data scientists ultimately create algorithms and modelling processes that help businesses extract wanted data, then produce solutions to those challenges in order to optimize business functions and operations.

 Required Skills within Industry

-• Hence, a knowledge of probability and statistics is also essential in order to understand trends in data, relationships between variables, and anomalies that may lie within the data.
+- Understanding of trends in data, relationships between variables, and anomalies that may lie within the data